-When you first take on a new project, build out a schedule.
+When you first take on a new project, make sure you have time to work on it.
 You don’t have to use any fancy software.
 A simple spreadsheet or calendar will work.
-Make sure you include all project milestones and deliverables on your time management schedule.
+Make sure you include all project milestones and deliverables so you can finish on time.
+This is a good step to proper time management.
 Give yourself some buffer and include time for revisions if applicable.

-Once you have each project schedule built out, add in specific times that you will work on this project right into your time management calendar.
+Once you have a timeline for each project, you can add in specific times that you will work on this project right into the time management calendar.
 Block off the time so that you can focus on the one task at hand.
 Having appointments on your calendar, whether this be one hour a day over the course of a month or three straight days, will ensure that you make yourself available to work the project to completion.

 Be honest with yourself when it comes to time management and setting deadlines with your client.
-Don’t set an over-aggressive schedule or commit to something you won’t be able to honor for the sake of impressing your potential clients.
-Your customers would much rather have a realistic schedule from the beginning than one that has to be adjusted later on.
+Don’t be over-aggressive or commit to something you won’t be able to honor for the sake of impressing your potential clients.
+They would much rather have a realistic idea from the beginning than one that has to be adjusted later on.